Classical Swine Fever

 • atypical form

-The acute form is manifested by high fever (40-41 °C), disturbance of the general condition, lassitude, anorexia, weakness of the hind hands, trembling ("shivering piglet"), oedema (eye), purulent nasal/ocular discharge, diphteroid coatings in the mouth/tongue, erythema, initially constipation, then diarrhoea, convulsions.
+The acute form manifests itself by high fever (40-41 °C), disturbance of general condition, lassitude, anorexia, hind hand weakness, trembling ("shivering piglet"), edema (eye), purulent nasal/ocular discharge, diphteroid coatings in the mouth/tongue, erythema, first constipation, then diarrhea, convulsions.
 The mortality rate varies from 30% to 100%.
 The chronic form is manifested by loss of appetite, emaciation, frequent alternation of diarrhea and constipation.
 The mortality rate is greatly reduced compared to the acute form.
-The atypical form runs a mild and protracted course; insatiable diarrhoea, fever, CNS disturbances are typical symptoms.
-Classical swine fever is a notifiable disease.
-The control of classical swine fever is based on a) the prevention of the introduction and spread of the pathogen and b) the "stamping out" method (= culling of infected and suspected animals).
+The atypical form runs a mild and protracted course; insatiable diarrhea, fever, CNS disturbances are typical symptoms.
+CSF is a notifiable animal disease.
+Control of CSF is based on a) prevention of introduction and spread of the pathogen and b) the "stamping out" method (= culling of infected and suspected animals).
 Prophylactic vaccination is prohibited in all EU countries except Romania.

 Diagnostic